itatenda88/aws-bootcamp-cruddur-2023/journal/week0.md

 Now is probably the best time for a disclaimer: I AM NOT A SOLUTIONS ARCHITECT...
 YET, I AM HERE TO LEARN!
 So, if you see anything that looks wonky, just remember - I'm not a professional yet.

 Now, I may have taken a few liberties with these diagrams and borrowed some (most **cough**) ideas from class demos, but hey, imitation is the sincerest form of flattery, right?
-On the real though, our instructors are super chill, not only do they not mind, they encouraged the plagerism lol
+On the real though, our instructors are super chill, not only do they not mind, they encouraged the plagerism for learning purposes.

 Anyways, we move...